Public Fund Survey

 Figures J and K reflect changes in median employee and employer contribution rates.
 Figure J includes active members and employers for participants who also participate in Social Security; Figure K includes those participants and their employers who do not participate in Social Security.
 These contribution rates apply predominantly to general employees and public school teachers and do not reflect those for public safety workers and narrow employee groups, such as legislators, judges, etc.

 Nearly every state has made changes to its pension plan(s) design or financing arrangement, or both, since 2009; the most common change has been an increase in required employee contribution rates.
-This trend is reflected in Figures J and K. Figure J shows the median employee contribution rate for employees participating in Social Security increasing to 6.30 percent in FY 21, after several years at 6.0 percent and preceded by a lengthy period of 5.0 percent.
-Median contribution rates for non-Social Security-participating employees remained steady in FY 21 after reaching 9.0 percent in FY 20 following many years at 8.0 percent.
+This trend is reflected in Figures J and K. Following a lengthy period at 5.0 percent, Figure J shows the median employee contribution rate for employees participating in Social Security holding at 6.10 percent.
+Median contribution rates for non-Social Security-participating employees remained steady at 9.0 percent, the median rate since FY 20, following many years at 8.0 percent.

-Contribution rates among employers both in and out of Social Security have increased considerably since the inception of the Survey.
-This increase reflects several factors but is due primarily to the increase in unfunded pension liabilities and, more recently, also a strengthened effort among many employers to increase their contribution effort to pay a greater share of the actuarially determined contribution.
+Contribution rates among employers whose employees are both in and out of Social Security have increased considerably since the inception of the Survey.
+This increase is due primarily to the increase in unfunded pension liabilities and, more recently, a strengthened effort among many employers to increase their contribution effort to pay a greater share of the actuarially determined contribution.
 FY 02, the first year of the contribution rates measurement period, was at or near the all-time low point for employer contribution rates.
 These low rates were a result partly of strong investment earnings in the late 1990s, as aggregate unfunded liabilities for the public pension community were around zero.
+These rates reflect plans for general employees and teachers and predominantly exclude plans whose members are public safety personnel, judges, and legislators.

 Figure J Figure K